-This is an Asian inspired colorful and bright tasting version of coleslaw.
+This is an Asian inspired colorful and bright tasting version of coleslaw with orange-ginger vinaigrette.
 Since it is no-mayo, it keeps well when refrigerated for about five days.
-My daughter often makes it on Monday and packs it for lunch as a side dish all week.
+My daughter often makes it on Monday and packs it for lunch as a side-dish all week long.
 Over time the cabbages lose their crispness; however, the flavor only gets better.

 Types of Mandarin Oranges

 Citrus reticulata is a class of oranges commonly called mandarin.
 They are fairly flat on both ends, have a sweet mild flavor, and are very easy to peel.

 Hybrids or varieties of mandarin oranges include the following, and may be marketed under other names as well.

 - W. Murcotts